 Nutrition

-how to make Baked Chicken BreastS – step by step photos
+how to make Baked Chicken BreastS step-by-step photos

-Start by making the brine.
-In a large bowl add ¼ cup kosher salt, ¼ cup granulated sugar, and 2 quarts water.
+Start by making the brine: In a large bowl add ¼ cup kosher salt, ¼ cup granulated sugar, and 2 quarts water.
 Whisk until the salt and sugar are completely dissolved.

-Place 4 boneless, skinless chicken breasts on a cutting board, cover them with plastic wrap, then use a rolling pin or a meat mallet to gently pound the chicken breast until the entire breast is an even thickness from one end to the other (about 1/2 to 3/4 inch thick).
+Gently pound the chicken: Place 4 boneless, skinless chicken breasts on a cutting board, cover them with plastic wrap, then use a rolling pin or a meat mallet to gently pound the chicken breast until the entire breast is an even thickness from one end to the other (about 1/2 to 3/4 inch thick).

-Place the chicken breasts in the brine mixture, cover the bowl with plastic wrap, and place the bowl in the refrigerator for 30 minutes.
+Add chicken to brine mixture: Place the chicken breasts in the brine mixture, cover the bowl with plastic wrap, and place the bowl in the refrigerator for 30 minutes.

-Preheat the oven to 425°F. In a small bowl mix 2 ½ tsp smoked paprika, 2 tsp brown sugar, 1 ½ tsp salt, 1 ½ tsp garlic powder, 1 tsp onion powder, ½ tsp freshly cracked black pepper, and ½ tsp cayenne pepper.
+Make the seasoning: Preheat the oven to 425°F. In a small bowl mix 2 ½ tsp smoked paprika, 2 tsp brown sugar, 1 ½ tsp salt, 1 ½ tsp garlic powder, 1 tsp onion powder, ½ tsp freshly cracked black pepper, and ½ tsp cayenne pepper.

-After 30 minutes remove the chicken breasts from the brine and rinse under cold water.
+Remove chicken from brine: After 30 minutes remove the chicken breasts from the brine and rinse under cold water.
 Pat the chicken dry with paper towels and allow it to come to room temperature for at least 10 minutes.
 Now drizzle 1 Tbsp olive oil over both sides of the chicken breasts, then generously coat both sides with the seasoning blend.
 Rub the seasoning into the breasts with your hands making sure the entire chicken breast is evenly coated with spices.

-Place the seasoned chicken breasts in a large 9×13-inch baking dish.
-Bake uncovered for 18-20 minutes or until the internal temperature reaches 165°F.*
+Bake the chicken: Place the seasoned chicken breasts in a large 9×13-inch baking dish.
+Bake uncovered for 18-20 minutes or until the internal temperature reaches 165°F.

 A lovely simple dinner, despite sodium levels those of us who are elderly cannot tolerate.
 Although I thoroughly rinsed off the brine, I didn’t add salt to the seasoning and they were plenty salty.
 I always buy chicken breasts in family packs and they are huge.
 Both my favorite local supermarket and Aldi’s aways have them for under $3 a lb, and often $2.49, making them one of the cheapest protein options.
 But they tend to be huge so I split them horizontally.
 Boneless chicken breasts here in NC are often cheaper than boneless thighs, which my DH won’t eat, so finding recipes for the less tender breasts is always a good thing.
 This is a good recipe to make extra chicken for later meals.